jetify-com/devbox/docs/app/docs/devbox_cloud/index.md

 title: Devbox Cloud Open Beta
 ---

 Devbox Cloud is a new way to create and run your Devbox Project in an isolated cloud environment.
-Devbox Cloud let's you quickly spin up an on-demand Linux Edge VM with your Devbox dependencies and shell, using either a local project or your browser.
+Devbox Cloud lets you quickly spin up an on-demand Linux Edge VM with your Devbox dependencies and shell, using either a local project or your browser.

 :::info
 Devbox Shell is currently available in Open Beta, and is under active development.
 Please see the information in our **[FAQ](beta_faq.md)** for more details.